DevopsArtFactory/goployer/README.md

         instance_type: m5.large

         # ssh_key for instances
-        ssh_key: dayone-prod-master
+        ssh_key: test-master-key

         # ami_id
         # You can override this value via command line `--ami`
         ami_id: ami-01288945bd24ed49a

         # Whether you want to use public subnet or not
-        # By Default, goployer selects private subnets
+        # By Default, deployer selects private subnets
         # If you want to use public subnet, then you should set this value to ture.
         use_public_subnets: true

         # You can use VPC id(vpc-xxx)
-        # If you specify the name of VPC, then goployer will find the VPC id with it.
+        # If you specify the name of VPC, then deployer will find the VPC id with it.
         # In this case, only one VPC should exist.
-        vpc: vpc-dayonep_apnortheast2
+        vpc: vpc-artp_apnortheast2

         # You can use security group id(sg-xxx)
-        # If you specify the name of security group, then goployer will find the security group id with it.
+        # If you specify the name of security group, then deployer will find the security group id with it.
         # In this case, only one security group should exist
         security_groups:
-          - hello-dayonep_apnortheast2
+          - hello-artp_apnortheast2
-          - default-dayonep_apnortheast2
+          - default-artp_apnortheast2

         # You can use healthcheck target group
-        healthcheckTargetGroup: hello-dayonepapne2-ext
+        healthcheckTargetGroup: hello-artpapne2-ext

         # If no availability zones specified, then all availability zones are selected by default.
         # If you want all availability zones, then please remove availability_zones key.